bonitasoft/bonita-doc/md/engine-architecture-overview.md

 Folder  `setup/platform_conf/current/tenants/[TENANT_ID]/tenant_engine` where `[TENANT_ID]` is your tenant id (e.g. `1`).
 Contains same files use for an already existing tenant.

-The Engine can be installed on a Java Virtual Machine (JVM), in any web/JEE container, or can be used as a simple Java library.
+The Engine can be installed on a Java Virtual Machine (JVM), in any web/Java EE container, or can be used as a simple Java library.

 ## APIs